 Best Aluminum Foil for BBQ – My Experience

-I’ve tried just about every type of aluminum foil on the market over the years. from store brands, restaurant-grade rolls, and everything in between.
+I have tried just about every type of aluminum foil on the market over the years. from store brands, restaurant-grade rolls, and everything in between.

 The truth is, you don’t always need the most expensive option, but you do need one that can handle high heat and long cooks, and moisture.